-Located in Columbia, S.C., PHT Services, Ltd. (PHTS) provides a variety of risk management services to South Carolina’s healthcare industry.
+Located in Columbia, S.C., The Risk Authority Stanford, Global Service Center (TRA GSC) provides a variety of risk management services to South Carolina’s healthcare industry.
 These include group self-insurance programs for workers’ compensation, professional & general liability, and medical stop-loss.
-PHTS also provides solutions for other property & casualty needs, group and voluntary employee benefits, and contract security.
-PHTS serves its clients directly and through strategic and business alliances with best practices companies.
-The company’s quality management system is registered to the ISO9001:2008 standard.
+TRA GSC also provides solutions for other property & casualty needs, group and voluntary employee benefits, and contract security.
+TRA GSC serves its clients directly and through strategic and business alliances with best practices companies.

 Our Views on Quality: